Major: History

 Hometown: Redwood City, CA

-Career Highlights: Three-year letter for Baseball; One-year letter winner for Men's Basketball; Scholar Athlete 1966-67
+Career Highlights: Three-year letter for Baseball; One-year letter winner for Men's Basketball; Scholar Athlete 1966-1967

 Why Nicolopulos Chose USF: "USF had a great basketball tradition.
 I followed the Dons through grade school and high school.
 I was recruited by Pete Peletta for basketball and ended up playing baseball."

 Favorite USF Memories: "Playing for Dante Benedetti after he converted me from outfielder to pitcher, he was a wonderful man.
-I also remember striking out future major league manager and player Bob Boone at Stanford."
+I also remember striking out a future major league manager and player Bob Boone at Stanford."

 The USF Student-Athlete Experience: "I had great teammates and coaches.
 We had great camaraderie.
-I made lifelong friendships with Pete Barry, Don Russo and Bill Riley."
+I made lifelong friendships with Pete Barry, Don Russo, and Bill Riley."

 Life After USF: Nicolopulos taught at El Camino High School in South San Francisco and coached varsity basketball and golf from 1972 to 2006.
 He's currently retired and lives on the Peninsula.